Liverpool School of Art and Design

 Elysia has worked on the Marie Sklodowska-Curie (MSCA) project Women at the Edge of Empire, depicting archaeological faces.

-An AFHEA qualification was awarded in 2021, which she uses in her role as a LJMU Teaching Support Officer across multiple faculties.
+An AFHEA qualification was awarded in 2021, which she uses in her role as a LJMU Teaching Support Officer and Demonstrator across multiple faculties at LJMU.

-Additionally, Elysia is part of a PGR-led EDIR collaboration with the Doctoral Academy and EDI HR Team, developing resources and workshops and is the Vice-President of the LJMU Equity, Diversity, Inclusion and Respect society (RIDE).
+Additionally, Elysia is part of a PGR-led EDIR collaboration with the Doctoral Academy and EDI HR Team, developing resources and workshops and is a co-founder and the Vice-President of the LJMU Equity, Diversity, Inclusion and Respect (RIDE) society.

 2020, University of Dundee, Scotland, MSc Forensic Art & Facial Identification - Distinction